-- the client is associated with a profile that permits clients to create endpoints (refer to Allowing Guaranteed Endpoint Creates).
+- The client is associated with a profile that permits clients to create endpoints.
+See Allowing Guaranteed Endpoint Creates.

-- the maximum number of endpoints available for the Message VPN that the client has connected has not been reached (refer to Configuring the Max Number of Endpoints).
+- The maximum number of endpoints available for the Message VPN that the client is connected has not been reached.
+See Configuring the Max Number of Endpoints.